terencezl/terencezl.github.io/_posts/2024-01-06-stateless-pipeline-with-async-stream.md

 This works!
 Check out the `output.txt`!
 What a journey.

 Currently, async Rust does not handle file IO very efficiently (absent `io-uring`).
 In fact, the `tokio::fs` is mostly a [wrapper to `std::fs`](https://www.reddit.com/r/rustjerk/comments/nst3hw/tokio_executing_blocking_io_api_in_a_thread_pool/) with a dedicated big thread pool for blocking IO tasks[^4] [^5].
 As a result, there is a lot of overhead moving tasks to the thread pool and results back if IO tasks are small.
-If your output file IO is slowing you down, consider using [async-channel](https://crates.io/crates/async-channel), or [Flume](https://crates.io/crates/flume) to `send()` tasks in the async land, and `receive_blocking()` in the sync land with [`tokio::task::spawn_blocking()`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html).
+If your output file IO is slowing you down, consider using [async-channel](https://crates.io/crates/async-channel), or [Flume](https://crates.io/crates/flume) to `send()` tasks in the async land, and `receive_blocking()` in the sync land with [`spawn_blocking()`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html).
 It's a very useful pattern.

 ## Comparison with Rayon in Sync Land

 It's worthwhile drawing some comparison between async streams to Rayon parallel iterators in the sync land.
 These are two different beasts.
 Rayon is designed to achieve multi-threaded/multi-core parallelism for high-compute-density tasks that fully take up CPU cycles.
 It expects you to feed it tasks that won't wait on IO for too long, and usually no more than N of (physical or logical with hyperthreading) cores number of tasks are running in parallel.
 Async Rust solves the complementary problem, where your tasks have heavy IO needs, and you need to spawn many more tasks to take up even one CPU's cycles (this is concurrency) to saturate computing resources - we are assuming IO limit is high.
 In Rust, async tasks can also be truly multi-threaded/multi-core parallel, depending on the executor, like Tokio.
-The downside is you need to ensure IO function calls are not blocking, but yielding, which create a "paralel universe" to the sync land.
-This has been a point of frustration to async Rust.
-You are encouraged to read up on it.
+The downside is you need to ensure IO function calls are not blocking, but yielding, which creates a "paralel universe" to the sync land.
+This has been a point of frustration to async Rust, and yet is tied to everything that makes modern Rust the way it is - zero-cost abstraction.
+You are encouraged to read up[^9] on it.

 From a user's perspective, however, the tasks are always a mix of both CPU- and IO- intensive.
 If you really want it, you **could** run CPU-intensive tasks with async, and IO-intensive tasks with Rayon.
 Performance may degrade quite a lot, but it should still work.

 With Rayon, there are two approaches to achieve parallelism.
 You stick a `.par_iter()`/`.into_par_iter()` to a collection with a known length (not an iterator), like a `Vec`, or a `HasMap`, and Rayon uses divide-and-conquer to cut up the sequence.
 The advantage of this approach is work division is done on the stack with recursion, and is extremely fast when work scheduling is the bottleneck otherwise.
 The disadvantage is you can't convert any iterator with unknown length to a parallel one this way.
 To do that, Rayon added `par_bridge()`.
 However, one notable behavior difference is the collected results from it is not ordered according to the original iterator.
 You could borrow the logic from [here](https://stackoverflow.com/questions/76960134/rust-after-parallelization-with-rayon-write-out-results-in-order-without-waiti) as a remedy.

-With async streams, you can express concurrency with or without parallelism, and define stages with arbitrary number of tasks executed at the same time.
+With async streams, you can express concurrency with or without parallelism, and define stages with an arbitrary number of tasks executed at the same time.
 There is more flexibility, due to the nature of async, and of course, more complexity.

 ## More on Async

 Async Rust is a very interesting topic.
-If interest follows, please check out a few articles[^6] [^7] [^8] [^9] I found insightful.
+If interest follows, please check out a few articles[^6] [^7] [^8] [^9] [^10] [^11] [^12] I found insightful.

 ----
 [^1]: https://tokio.rs/tokio/tutorial/streams